Improving participation rates

 This is generated from the survey platform once a survey is open.
 Departments will be notified with the open and close dates for all surveys shortly.
 These are also be available on the surveys website.

 Following the launch and reminder emails for a survey there is always a spike in response rates.
 Whilst reminders are possibly the best single way of improving participation rates, there is a danger of irritating our students by sending too many.
-In 2014-5 we will continue to notify departments of the dates when we will send reminders centrally.
+We will continue to notify departments of the dates when we will send reminders centrally.
 Our reminders only go to students who have not started a survey (i.e. students who have partially completed a survey will not receive a reminder).
 Departments may reap higher particpation rates if they also send their own reminders, possibly from a senior member of staff, as this gives the survey more weight, particularly if departmental incentives and examples of changes are used.
 In order to ensure the anonymity of students, we will not be able to provide lists of who has and who hasn’t participated in a survey whilst it is running until the overall department participation rate has reached 30%.
 The Registry’s Survey Team will be happy to send personalised reminders on your behalf – please ask us about this.
 Example emails can be found here.

-In 2015-6 we will avoid closing surveys on weekends or bank holidays and will send the final reminder in the morning of the last day.
+We will avoid closing surveys on weekends or bank holidays and will send the final reminder in the morning of the last day.
 You may want follow our email with your own last minute plea!

 Thank you email